 Wedding cake/cupcake tower – with extra flowers and succulents, you can fill in some of the empty spaces.
 It makes the overall presentation look extra nice.

-Some advice for couples who are looking for ways to save on flower costs:
+Some advice for couples who are looking for ways to save money on wedding flowers:

 - Find a local mom and pop place to make your boutonnieres and corsages.
 (Yes, some skill-set is required not all can be done easily by watching youtube :))